JaredTherriault/ComfyUI-JNodes/README.md

 * Temp/History:  A [ContextSubdirectoryExplorer](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contextsubdirectoryexplorer).
 Everything currently in the "temp" directory.
 This directory is cleared when comfy is restarted.
 Supports subdirectories.
 * Input: A [ContextSubdirectoryExplorer](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contextsubdirectoryexplorer).
 Everything currently in the "input" directory.
 * Output:  A [ContextSubdirectoryExplorer](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contextsubdirectoryexplorer).
 Everything currently in the "output" directory.
-* Lora/Lycoris: A [ContextModel](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contextmodel) that displays your loras in a grid something like in a1111 and allows you to search for and copy the lora command in a1111 format (use [Coziness](https://github.com/skfoo/ComfyUI-Coziness) or something similar to support text loras) as well as the trained words.
-Click tag words to automatically search for similar local loras.
+* Lora/Lycoris: A [ContextModel](https://github.com/JaredTherriault/ComfyUI-JNodes?tab=readme-ov-file#imagedrawer-contextmodel) that displays your loras in a grid something like in a1111 and allows you copy the lora command in a1111 format as well as the trained words.
 Works best with loras downloaded with [Civit Downloader](https://www.ayamaru.com/more).
 Loras are stored in "models/loras".
-  * Drag and drop from lora picker to canvas to add lora loaders (for people who don't want to use text loras)

   ![image](https://github.com/JaredTherriault/ComfyUI-JNodes/assets/8760446/141ea856-e9b7-4ece-825d-be0aa1ceedf0)